-1. Funds are earned through the NCTracks based on allowable activities provided by the entity receiving the funds, and/or

-- Funds are reimbursed based on actual expenditures incurred and certified by the LME/MCO, or - 3.
+- 1. Funds are earned through NC Tracks based on allowable activities provided by the entity receiving the funds, and/or - 2.
+Funds are reimbursed based on actual expenditures incurred and certified by the LME/MCO, or - 3.
 Funds are reimbursed based on actual expenditures incurred and certified by the contractor.